 A major high-tension power line from the Komati power station crosses the property, in a south-westerly direction, over the northern part of the farm Fentonia 54IS and then swings westward over portions 1, 2 and 9 of the farm Dorstfontein 71IS.
 A secondary high-tension power line runs along the southern boundary of the farm Welstand 55 IS and continues over portions 2 and 3 of the farm Fentonia 54IS.

-DCM complex mining and prospecting rights cover some 7 892 hectares which have been explored from the 1950s.
-To date, 1 692 boreholes have been drilled.
-However, the 2017 geological model was built using 1 282 boreholes with wash-quality information and excluding the remaining boreholes based on a rigorous data-validation process.
+DCM complex mining and prospecting rights cover some 7 892ha, which have been explored since the 1950s.
+To date, 2 049 boreholes have been drilled.
+However, the 2017 geological model was built using 1 580 boreholes with wash-quality information and excluding the remaining boreholes based on a rigorous data-validation process.
+As a result of the long history of ownership and various exploration companies some boreholes cannot be directly correlated with a certain company or date drilled as the boreholes logs do not always have the relevant information.

 |Date range||Company||Material notes|